EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 ### Wishlist
-To add a session to your wish list, get the websafe key for the session (you can get a list of all the sessions of a particaular conference using the `getConferenceSessions` method) and paste it in to the `wedsafeSessionKey` field.
+To add a session to your wish list, get the websafe key for the session (you can get a list of all the sessions of a particular conference using the `getConferenceSessions` method) and paste it in to the `wedsafeSessionKey` field.
 If success, the response will be `True`.
 You can then check the contents of your wishlist with the `getSessionsInWishlist` method.